• Home /

 • Dual GST Structure: India follows a dual GST structure, which means that both the central and state governments have the power to impose GST.
 This is completely different from other countries like Australia, Canada, and Singapore.
 For instance, In Canada, the federal government takes the responsibility for administering and collecting GST, while the provinces impose separate provincial sales taxes.

-• Multiple GST Rates: India follows a multi-tiered GST rate structure, with four rates of 5%, 12%, 18%, and 28%.
-In contrast, many other countries have a single GST rate or a few rates.
-For instance, in Australia, the GST rate is a flat 10%, while in Singapore, it is 7%.
+• Multiple GST Rates: India’s multi-tiered GST rate structure has five main slabs (0%, 5%, 12%, 18%, and 28%), many other countries have a single GST rate or a few rates.
+For instance, in Australia, the GST rate is a flat 10%, while in Singapore, it is 9%.

 • Petroleum Products: In India, certain petroleum products do not come under the GST system, including petrol, diesel, and aviation turbine fuel are not included in the GST system.
 Other countries have a different structure.
 For example, in Australia, GST is levied on petrol and diesel.